What kinds of specialists treat a pinched nerve?

-In addition to doing your own research regarding the type of specialist to see for your particular situation, your primary care physician might recommend that you see any of the following:
+In addition to doing your own research regarding the type of specialist to see for your particular situation, your primary care physician might recommend that you see any of the following for more involved diagnosis and treatment:

 - A neurologist — specializes in disorders and conditions of the nervous system